 Why do pancakes seem like such a treat when they are very cheap and easy to make and they can be very nutritious?!

 Served with plain yoghurt, fruit and even a little maple syrup, these beauties are the perfect start to the day.
-They make a fun family dessert too!
+I like to mix the maple syrup into the yoghurt so it’s a sweet treat too.

 3⁄4 cup oat flour*